Listen To Article

 The classification was based on distinctive pottery styles which have since served as a method for dating sites in the area.

-The origin of the Minoans is unknown, but most Historians believe that they journeyed to Crete from Anatolia sometime around the year 7000 BCE and began a life as settled Farmers of crops, herders of sheep and domesticated cattle.
+The origin of the Minoan Civilization is unknown, but most Historians believe that the Minoans journeyed to Crete from Anatolia sometime around the year 7000 BCE and began a life as settled Farmers of crops, herders of sheep and domesticated cattle.

 The Bull was an important icon in Minoan art and culture, and all indications are that the Minoans worshipped it.